 As with other forms of mortgage, lenders require borrowers to obtain independent legal advice about the transaction before proceeding.
 In turn, practitioners may be asked to certify that the borrower has received independent advice about the nature and effect of the transaction.

 Before you advise and certify

-The client should discuss product alternatives with an independent financial advisor and choose one on the strength of financial advice (including Centrelink and tax issues) before the practitioner provides legal advice.
+The client should discuss product alternatives with an independent financial advisor and choose one on the strength of financial advice, including Centrelink and tax issues, before the practitioner provides legal advice.
+The client should also consider potential suitability of other options such as downsizing, assistance from family members and the Pension Loans Scheme.
 There are no ‘standard’ products or conditions, so before dispensing legal advice spend time reading the fine print.
-The practitioner needs to understand the mechanics of the transaction including when the title changes hands, what security the borrower has and particularly, the range of default provisions.
+The practitioner needs to understand the mechanics of the transaction including when the title changes hands, what security the borrower has, and particularly, the range of default provisions.